Operation Steinbock

 In late 1943, the Allied Combined Bomber Offensive was gathering momentum against Germany.
 The Allied air forces were conducting a strategic bombing campaign day and night against German industrial cities.
-In retaliation, Adolf Hitler ordered the Luftwaffe to prepare a bombing operation against the United Kingdom.
+Adolf Hitler ordered the Luftwaffe to prepare a bombing operation against the United Kingdom.
 The bombing offensive also served as propaganda value for the German public and domestic consumption.
-The operation ran parallel to Bomber Command's campaign against Berlin (November 1943 – March 1944).
+The operation ran parallel to the Battle of Berlin conducted by RAF Bomber Command (November 1943 – March 1944).

 The Luftwaffe assembled 474 bomber aircraft for the offensive.
 The attacks were mainly aimed at and around the Greater London area.
-In Britain, it was known as the Baby Blitz due to the much smaller scale of operations compared to The Blitz, the campaign against the United Kingdom in 1940–1941.
+In Britain, it was known as the Baby Blitz due to the much smaller scale of operations compared to the Blitz in 1940–1941.
 The operation began in January and ended in May 1944.
 It achieved very little, and the German force suffered a loss of some 329 machines during the five months of operations before it was abandoned.
-Casualties were at 70% for the planes committed and were destroyed at an average rate of 77 per month.
+Casualties were at 70 per cent for the aircraft committed and were destroyed at an average rate of 77 per month.